bbilger/jrestless/README.md

 JRestless is a framework that makes it possible to build serverless JAX-RS applications or rather to run JAX-RS applications in FasS (Function as a Service) environments like AWS Lambda.
 This is achieved by providing a generic Jersey container that handles requests in the form of POJOs.
 For each FaaS environment there is a separate module acting as an integration layer between the actual environment and the generic Jersey container.

-The main goal of this project is to avoid any vendor lock-in and to allow you to test your code locally.

 Since this framework is just a wrapper around Jersey it is possible to use the features provided by JAX-RS like filters but also Jersey's custom extensions like Spring integration - not Spring MVC, though since this functionality is provided by JAX-RS itself.

 AWS Lambda is the only FaaS environment that supports Java at the moment and so the that is the only supported environment for now.

+The project's main goal is to avoid any cloud vendor lock-in and to allow you to test your code locally.

 ## Installation